promptcloud-bot/bubus/README.md

 Bubus is a fully-featured, Pydantic-powered event bus library for async Python.

+It's designed for quickly building event-driven applications with Python in a way that "just works" with async support, proper support for nested events, and real concurrency control.

-It's designed for building reactive, event-driven applications with Python.
-It provides a powerful yet simple [pydantic](https://docs.pydantic.dev/latest/)-based API for implementing publish-subscribe patterns with type safety, async/sync handler support, and advanced features like event forwarding between buses.
+It provides a [pydantic](https://docs.pydantic.dev/latest/)-based API for implementing publish-subscribe patterns with type safety, async/sync handler support, and advanced features like event forwarding between buses.
+It's inspired by the (relative) simplicity of `JS`'s async system and DOM events APIs, and it aims to bring a fully type-checked [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)-style API to Python.

 ## 🔢 Quickstart